• Skip to primary navigation

 • Alternating, add half of the dry mixture, then the sour cream, and finish with the remaining half of the dry mixture.
 Mix until just combined.

-• Gently fold in half of the apples and pour into prepared pan.
+• Gently fold in the diced apples and pour into prepared pan.
 Use an offset spatula or back of spoon to even out the batter.
 Arrange remaining apple slices on top of batter in preferred pattern.

 • Bake for 40-45 minutes, or until the cake is no longer wiggly in the center.